 Students in the Doctor of Nursing Practice Program are eligible for university and college funding.
 All students are encouraged to file an updated FAFSA form each year.
 The College of Nursing awards internal scholarships on a rolling basis each spring to currently admitted students.

 Applicants are encouraged to review the information on the College of Nursing website prior to submitting an application.
-Nurse Anesthesia need to apply by October 1 each fall for a summer term start.
+Applications for the Nurse Anesthesia specialty must be submitted by September 15th 2019 to be considered for admission into the Summer 2020 cohort.

-The Doctor of Nursing Practice degree prepares graduates to be advanced care providers in roles as nurse practitioners.
+The Doctor of Nursing Practice degree prepares graduates to be advanced care providers.
 Applicants are encouraged to review the program requirements and information found in the handbooks, and on the college's website.